erkamuzuncayir/solutions-of-introduction-to-computing-systems/solutions/chapter-13.md

 		printf("Your e-mail address is not valid!\n");
 }
 ```
+---
-12.
+12. Solution:

-a.
-False.
+	1. False.

-b.
-Because it will cause integer overflow and x will be a negative number and condition will eventually be unsatisfied.
+	2. Because it will cause integer overflow and x will be a negative number and condition will eventually be unsatisfied.

-c.
-4
+	3. 4

+---
 13. Solution:

 ```c